linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 #### Restore

-UnionTech OS supports "restore from grub" and "restore from Control Center".
+CRITC OS supports "restore from grub" and "restore from Control Center".

 ##### Restore from Grub

-During system startup, in the system selection interface, click **UnionTech OS Restore**, you can choose "Reset to factory settings" to read initial backup during installation, or select "restore from backup files" to open the file directory and select the backup to be restored.
+During system startup, in the system selection interface, click **System Restore**, you can choose "Reset to factory settings" to read initial backup during installation, or select "restore from backup files" to open the file directory and select the backup to be restored.

 ##### Restore from Control Center